RediJavaClassroom/t-05---spring-boot-testing/README.md

 # Spring boot Testing

 ## What You Will Build
-Unit and integration testing for the greeting application you have built before.
+Unit and integration testing for the greeting application you have built before. also we will learn how to integrate API clients into our application!

 ## What You Need
 - JDK 11 or later